KrusnikViers/Docker-MTProxy/README.md

     "keys_to_generate": 1,
     "update_period_hours": 24,
     "server_url": "127.0.0.1",
-    "server_port": 443
+    "server_port": 443,
+    "tag": "1234554321"
 }

 ```
 * existing_keys: An array of client keys, if you have generated some before.
 * keys_to_generate: Number of new client keys to generate.
+Default: 1
 * update_period_hours: How often server will be updating core configuration.
-Recommended value - 24.
+Default: 24.
 * server_url: Server URL (necessary to generate invite link).
-* server_port: Server port (also necessary for invite link), default value - 443.
+* server_port: Server port.
+Default: 443.
+* tag: Your proxy tag.

 Command to launch server itself: